RestartB/titanium/README.md

 - Get URLs for a song link from any popular streaming service
 - Expandable cog system to allow you to make your own commands

-## Why?
-The old code of Titanium was very hard to work on.
-Every command was in the main.py file, meaning that at times it would be over 2000 lines long.
-This made it difficult to look at and edit.
-Therefore, by using cogs, each group of commands can be split into their own file, so I only need to see the commands that are relavent to what I am currently working on.

 ## Credit
 **Main Code:** me\
 **Paged View for Playlist, Lyrics, Leaderboard, etc:** [RVZWN on Stack Overflow](https://stackoverflow.com/a/77463524), modified by me